jhoff/sports-travel-api/README.md

 Usage
 --------------

-* http://localhost:8888/sports - retrieves a list of configured sports
+* http://localhost:8888/leagues - retrieves a list of configured leagues
-* http://localhost:8888/[sport]/seasons - gets a list of seasons available for the specified sport
+* http://localhost:8888/[league]/seasons - gets a list of seasons available for the specified league
-* http://localhost:8888/[sport]/[season]/teams - gets a list of teams available for the specified season
+* http://localhost:8888/[league]/[season]/teams - gets a list of teams available for the specified season
-* http://localhost:8888/[sport]/[season]/[team] - gets the travel schedule for the specified team
+* http://localhost:8888/[league]/[season]/[team] - gets the travel schedule for the specified team

 Caching
 -------